 Initial Safety Precautions

-Set up a temporary workbench (for example, lay an old door across sawhorses), preferably on the lawn.
+Carving jack-o'-lanterns is a messy business, so work outside.
+Set up a temporary workbench (for example, lay an old door or planks across sawhorses or cinder blocks), preferably on the lawn.
 Why the lawn, rather than the driveway?
 Because the pulp from jack-o'-lanterns (which you'll need to scoop out) is slippery.
 If you get some on the driveway, someone could slip on it and get hurt.

-Deck, Patio or Porch Safety
+Deck, Patio, or Porch Safety

-When our jack-o'-lanterns are ready for display, we often set them out on decks, patios or porches.
+When our jack-o'-lanterns are ready for display, we often set them out on decks, patios, or porches.
 In so doing, we may be unwittingly inviting rodents and stinging insects to the home, as these pests are drawn to the now exposed soft inner flesh of the jack-o'-lanterns.

-Of the two, the insects are the more dangerous if you're allergic to hornet or yellow jacket stings.
-One morning, without watching where you're going, you could open the door, begin to descend the porch stairs, step on a piece of rotted jack-o'-lantern flesh -- and take a nasty spill.
+As carved pumpkins begin to rot (they can do so quite rapidly), the issue of their slipperiness again becomes a cause for concern.
+The problem is now exacerbated by the proximity of the carved pumpkins to doors leading inside from decks, patios, or porches.
+One morning, without watching where you're going, you could open the door, begin to descend the porch stairs, step on a piece of rotted jack-o'-lantern flesh, and take a nasty spill.
 Worse yet, a stranger could take a similar spill on your porch and sue you.

 So check your carved pumpkin daily for signs of rot.
-When it begins to feel slippery, don't take chances: throw it in the compost bin.
+When it begins to feel slippery, don't take chances: Throw it in the compost bin.
 Alternatively, instead of sculpting pumpkins to make jack-o'-lanterns, create Halloween jack-o'-lanterns from hardshell gourds.
-Unlike pumpkins, they don't rot -- they're permanent.
+Unlike pumpkins, they don't rot (they're permanent).

 Illuminating Carved Pumpkins

 Further safety issues arise when your intent is to illuminate carved pumpkins.
 Candles have been used traditionally to illuminate jack-o'-lanterns.
 But the open flame of a candle poses a fire hazard.

 - Don't leave them unattended.

-They can be bought in party supply stores.
-There's no flame, cord or batteries to worry about, and they're waterproof.
-To activate glow sticks, bend them to break the internal glass capsule.
+A safer option for illuminating jack-o'-lanterns is to use glow sticks, which can be bought at party supply stores.
+With glow sticks, there's no flame, cord, or batteries to worry about, and they're waterproof.
+To activate them, bend them to break the internal glass capsule.

 - Before cutting, draw out the line where you'll be cutting the lid off the top of the jack-o'-lantern, around the stem, so that you get an accurate cut.
 Use a yellow marker (so stray marks won't show).
 The lid-hole should be big enough to provide access for removing the pulp from the inside.